assaabloy-ppi/salt-channel/files/spec/drafts/salt-channel-v2-final2-draft.md

 *Message* is the raw message bytes.

-It is RECOMMENDED that the TCP connection is closed when the Salt Channel session is closed.
+It is RECOMMENDED that the TCP connection is closed when the Salt Channel session has ended.
 This behavior MUST be the default behavior of compliant implementations of Salt Channel over TCP.